 Did you know that, according to the Australian Dental Association, tooth decay is one of Australia’s most common dental problems?
 The two main culprits behind tooth decay are poor oral hygiene and the consumption of too many sugary foods.
 Tooth decay which is left untreated can be dangerous to your oral and overall health!
 To prevent tooth decay, make sure you are brushing your teeth twice daily with fluoride toothpaste and avoid eating sugar or starch-based foods and drinks between meals.
 Dentist checkups and cleans every 4-6 months are also essential!

 2. Bad Breath

-Bad breath is a common dental issue and can be caused by issues like cavities, gum disease, dry mouth and poor oral care.
+Bad breath is a common dental issue and can be caused by issues like cavities, gum and periodontal disease, dry mouth and poor oral care.
 If you suffer from bad breath, a trip to your local family dentist is in need; they will be able to diagnose the root of the problem and advise you on the best treatment moving forward.

 Those sharp pains you feel when you eat something hot or cold are usually an indication of tooth sensitivity.
 Sensitivity is a standard dental problem, especially among adults, but it can be easily treated.
 Changing toothpaste and topping up on fluoride are common remedies, however more serious sensitivity problems may call for a gum or root canal treatment.

 Are your teeth yellow, grey or stained?
 Teeth discolouration can occur as a result of the food we eat, but is also related to poor oral hygiene and smoking.
 Brushing and flossing, as well as regular checkups and cleans, will help prevent discolouration.
 If your teeth are heavily stained, you can also choose a teeth whitening or teeth bleaching treatment to restore your clean, white smile!